juan-cardelino/stasm/README.md

 ToDo
 ============
-* In order to generate a proper windows dll (with exports) it is required to add some #defines
+* In order to generate a proper windows dll (with exports) it is required to add some #defines.
+But it could work as is.
 * Extend windows testing (64 bits, VS11)

 Acknowledgements